trudy19/assessment/README.md

 3. option :
-when we click on the publish button the article will be saved in localStorage,in order to show the article when refresh the page.
+when we click on the publish button the article will be saved in localStorage,in order to show the article when refreshing the page.